-The School's in the Trust have PSHE and/or Tutor programmes to identify and discuss the central issues concerned with bullying at all levels within the age range of a school.
+The schools in the Trust have PSHE and/or Tutor programmes to identify and discuss the central issues concerned with bullying, peer on peer abuse at all levels within the age range of a school.
 Our aim is to develop an understanding of the causes and effects of bullying and to provide opportunities for pupils to develop strategies to prevent and deal with bullying.